monowai/fd-view/readme.md

 gulp
 ```

-the bundle will be available in dist folder - **!!this is not currently working!!**
+the bundle will be available in dist folder

 Run the server with
 ```